 Referrals

-The first step is to speak to your GP about your concerns and difficulties around eating.
 Your GP or any other health professional can refer you to your local eating disorder service.
-As part of the referral process, we ask for your GP to conduct blood tests and a physical health assessment, including weight and height.
-This information is very important for us to understand your current situation and the associated risks at the point of referral.
+As part of the referral process, we ask your GP to conduct blood tests and a physical health assessment, including weight and height.
+This information is important to help us understand your current situation and the associated risks at the point of referral.
 We accept referrals for people across the full weight range.
-Once a referral is received, if it appears likely that you are suffering from an eating disorder and we have the relevant information, you will be offered an assessment.

 Assessment

+Once a referral is received, if it appears likely that you are suffering from an eating disorder and we have the relevant information, you will be offered an assessment.
 Many people feel anxious before their assessment, so you are not alone if you’re feeling this way.
 The assessment will consist of a meeting with one of our team, which will last approximately 90 minutes.
 In the assessment, information will be gathered about your current difficulties around eating and the history of your difficulties.
 You will also be asked about any other mental health difficulties and information will be gathered about other aspects of your life.
 Following this assessment, a decision will be made about whether our service is appropriate for you and a plan will be made with you about the most appropriate treatment.

-Following the assessment, we will send yourself, the referrer (for children and young people this might be CAMHS) and/or your GP, a written report of the assessment and a care plan for next steps.
+Following the assessment, we will send yourself, the referrer (for children and young people this might be CAMHS) and/or your GP a written report of the assessment and a care plan for next steps.

-In some circumstances the all age eating disorder service will also need to work with other agencies to ensure you have additional support, which they will discuss with you before a referral is made.
+In some circumstances, the All Age Eating Disorder Service will also need to work with other agencies to ensure you have additional support, which they will discuss with you before a referral is made.

 Alongside psychological interventions, people may also be offered dietetic interventions, case management and physical health monitoring.